apisnetworks/apiscp-docs/docs/INSTALL.md

 Where *MYHOSTNAME* is your hostname for the machine.
 For consistency reasons, it is required that this hostname resolves to the IP address of the machine and vice-versa with [FCrDNS](https://en.wikipedia.org/wiki/Forward-confirmed_reverse_DNS).
 Check with your DNS provider to establish this relationship.

-Once apnscp is setup it can be reconfigured anytime with,
+Once ApisCP is setup it can be reconfigured anytime with,

 ```bash
 scope:set net.hostname MYHOSTNAME